-- During the second semester of Composition II, students must notify their composition teacher if they intend to apply for composition concentration.
+- Students must notify their composition teacher during the second semester of Composition II of their intention to apply for composition concentration.

-The administrative assistant distributes the applications to the Composition Committee, which is composed of all members of the composition and improvisation faculty.
+- The administrative assistant distributes these applications to the Composition Committee, which is composed of all members of the composition and improvisation faculty and the conservatory director.

-The committee evaluates the applications and sends its recommendations to the board of study.
+- The committee evaluates the applications and sends recommendations to the board of study.

-Within three weeks of the application submission, the committee will inform students of its provisional decision.
+- Within two weeks of the application submission, the committee will inform students of its provisional decision.

-- During composition class time in the spring semester, the Composition Committee and the director of the Conservatory of Dance will view the preliminary showing by sophomores of a piece for three to five dancers (3 to 5 minutes), with music recommended by the composition teacher.
+- At the end of February, the Composition Committee views a preliminary showing by sophomores of a piece for three to five dancers, 3 to 5 minutes in length, with music advised by the composition teacher.

 Composition Concentration Requirements